AdrienneGast/BearDepredation/FR-IT/README.md

    3. Rasterize the shapefile at 20m resolution (QGis gdal::rasterize, EPSG+3035/ETRS LAEA)
    4. Cut the raster to the extent of raster_base (please see script Shrub.R)
    5. Put right number 0/1 for non shrub/shrub into the raster (please see script Shrub.R)
-   6. Exclude forest (TCD) from the shrub raster (please see script Shrub.R)
+   6. Exclude forest (TCD) from the shrub raster (please see script Shrub.R) to create the transitional area.

 4. **ELEVATION**
     1. Get Copernicus raster for E30N20 (PYR)